SerachK/Protfolio_Projects/mr_fuzzy/mr_fuzzy_factory's_README.md

-The top graph showcases the conversion rate of the website traffic source by order:
+The top graph showcases the order conversion rate of the website traffic source:

-- The marketing sources "gsearch" and "brand search" have a consistent growth of 'session to order' conversion rate since 2012.
+- The marketing sources "gsearch" and "brand search" proved a consistent revenue growth effect since 2012.
--  The marketing source "bsearch" 'session to order' conversion rate, decreased in 2014 as opposed to 2013.
+- The marketing source "bsearch" revenue growth decreased in 2014 compared to 2013.
-- The marketing source "organic search" 'session to order' conversion rate growth consistently increased since 2012.
-This proves the fact that “Mr. Fuzzy” brand became popular, and more clients are now searching for the brand directly in the search engine.
+- The marketing source "organic search" proved a consistent revenue growth effect since 2012.
+This fact shows that “Mr. Fuzzy” as a brand become popular, and more clients are now searching for the brand directly in the search engine.

-The bottom graph focuses on the device type sessions used in channel "gsearch":
+The bottom graph focuses on the device type sessions used in the channel "gsearch":

-- Both sections, "Sessions" and "Orders", showcase a consistent website activity growth for desktop users vs mobile device since 2012.
+- Both sections, "Sessions" and "Orders", showcase a consistent website activity growth for desktop vs mobile device users since 2012.

 The following ![AB testing](https://public.tableau.com/app/profile/serach.mayerfeld/viz/HomeandLanderPagesABTestingDashboard/ABTestingHomeLanderandShippingPagesDashboard?publish=yes) focuses on whether the new "Lander-1” page attracts more sessions to click through next page vs "Home" page.